 After visiting the stunning Botanical Garden to the historical center and start your exploration of this charming town.

 Head to The Hermitage of San Amaro first, the oldest in the city, built in 1591.

 3. Be amazed at the viewpoint of La Paz

 Very close to the hermitage of San Amaro is the viewpoint of La Paz which offers beautiful panoramic views of the Atlantic, as well as the complex of Lake Martianez and Martianez Beach.

 4. Chill at Playa Martianez

 From the Mirador of La Paz, continue your exploration to Playa Martianez.
-This is a black sand beach which is nice and quiet despite being so close from the city.
+This is a black sand beach which is nice and quiet despite being so close to the city.
 The view from Playa Martianez is stunning.
-With good conditions it can also be a surf spot.
+With good conditions, it can also be a surf spot.

 5. Spend a day at Lago Martiánez